BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-05-04-top-10-games-in-my-steam-backlog-may-2019.md

 ## 9. {% include game.html game="Final Fantasy IX" %}

 Originally released on the PlayStation in 2000, Final Fantasy IX has received rave reviews from both critics and fans alike.
-Its now available on many platforms, including Xbox One, PS4, Switch, and, of course, PC.
+It's now available on many platforms, including Xbox One, PS4, Switch, and, of course, PC.

 Final Fantasy is a legendary series, but I've played basically none of the main